 Some of that dialogue's in the episode.
 We just decided to have a straight go at it and make fun of all the shows we thought were shitty but won awards, and also make fun of ourselves by answering the question of why we haven't won an award ourselves.

 I'm also interested in how you balance topic or a really heavy theme episode.
 This is a really meta, theme-based episode, and I'm curious how you balance writing to a topic against plot and character.

 You can have a theme like that, but ultimately what you have to latch onto is a character's desperate need and want.
 If you can't latch on to that, then the theme is meaningless.
 Once we were able to assign a need and a want to everybody, then we knew we'd cracked it.
 Ultimately, it was funny to have these characters try to crack the code of "What do I have to become and how do I change myself and my image in order to get the validation I seek?"
 But then, at the end of the episode, what you find out is that the characters in the show and the bar itself are just fundamentally never going to win an award.
 So, fuck it.

 And then spit on them!

-The 14th season of It's Always Sunny in Philadelphia premieres on the 25th of September on FXX.
+The 14th season of It's Always Sunny in Philadelphia premieres September 25 on FXX.
+Glenn's favorite episodes—and all the episodes, for that matter—are currently streaming on FXNow.
+You can catch some reruns on VICELAND, too.